Unemployment is defined as a situation where someone of working age is not able to get a job but would like to be in

 Summary of Unemployment types

 - Demand Deficient Unemployment. – Lack of aggregate demand in economy (e.g. unemployment rises in a recession)

 - Frictional unemployment – workers in between jobs

 - Voluntary Unemployment. – workers prefer not to work

 Demand Deficient Unemployment.
 Demand deficient unemployment occurs in a recession or period of very low growth.
 If there is insufficient aggregate demand, firms will cut back on output.
-If they cut back on output then they will employ less workers.
+If they cut back on output, then they will employ fewer workers.
 Firms will either cut back on recruitment or lay off workers.
 The deeper the recession, the more demand deficient unemployment there will be.
 This is often the biggest cause of unemployment, especially in a downturn.
 This is also known as cyclical unemployment – referring to how unemployment increases during an economic downturn.

 This is unemployment due to inefficiencies in the labour market.
 It may occur due to a mismatch of skills or geographical location.
 For example, structural unemployment could be due to: